PennyLaneAI/pennylane-qiskit/doc/devices/aer.rst

         qml.CNOT(wires=[0, 1])
         return qml.expval(qml.PauliZ(wires=1))

-You can then execute the circuit like any other function to get the quantum mechanical expectation value.
+You can then execute the circuit like any other function to get the expectation value of a Pauli operator.

 .. code-block:: python